-Department of Defense Perchlorate Actions
+DOD Perchlorate Actions

-DOD is responsible for some large releases of perchlorate contamination and has allotted significant resources to address this problem.
+DOD is responsible for some large releases of perchlorate into the environment and has allotted significant resources to address this problem.
 DOD has spent more than \$114 million on research activities regarding perchlorate treatment technologies, detection methods, toxicity studies, and substitutes.
 Additional funds have been spent on cleanup.

 Although remediation has proceeded at some sites, cleanups typically are driven by drinking water standards or other established cleanup standards.
 With no federal standard, cleanup goals and responsibilities have been ambiguous outside of California and Massachusetts where standards have been set.
-In 2006, after EPA established a DWEL for perchlorate, DOD adopted a policy setting 24 ppb as the level of concern to be used in managing perchlorate releases, unless a more stringent federal or state standard exists.
+In 2006, after EPA established a DWEL for perchlorate and issued cleanup guidance based on the DWEL, DOD adopted a policy setting 24 ppb as the level of concern to be used in managing perchlorate releases (unless a more stringent federal or state standard exists.
 The policy applies broadly to DOD installations and former military lands, and directs the services to test for perchlorate when it is reasonably expected that a release has occurred.
-If perchlorate levels exceed 24 ppb, a site-specific risk assessment must be conducted; if the assessment indicates that the perchlorate could result in adverse health effects, then the site must be prioritized for risk management.
+Under the policy, if perchlorate levels exceed 24 ppb, a site-specific risk assessment must be conducted; if the assessment indicates that the perchlorate could result in adverse health effects, then the site must be prioritized for risk management.
 DOD uses a relative risk site evaluation framework to help prioritize environmental restoration work and to allocate resources among sites.
-(For more information, see DOD website: [https://www.denix.osd.mil/portal/page/portal/denix/environment/MERIT/EC/ECAL].)
+EPA has withdrawn the 2006 perchlorate remediation guidance and recommends that its Regional offices now consider using the interim health advisory level of 15 ppb for cleanup.
+The DOD may follow suit and adopt the new level for managing perchlorate releases.

-Congressional Actions
+Legislative Actions

-Perchlorate contamination has continued to receive attention in the 110th Congress.
-Responding to EPA's decision not to require further monitoring for perchlorate as an unregulated contaminant, S. 24 was introduced to require community water systems to test for perchlorate and disclose its presence in annual consumer reports.
+Several perchlorate bills were considered, but none were enacted during the 110th Congress.
+Responding to EPA's 2007 decision not to require further monitoring for perchlorate as an unregulated contaminant, S. 24 was introduced to require community water systems to test for perchlorate and disclose its presence in annual consumer reports.
 S. 150 and H.R.
-1747 would require EPA to establish a drinking water standard for perchlorate.
-In September 2008, the Senate Environment and Public Works Committee reported S. 24 (S.Rept.
+1747 would have required EPA to set a standard for perchlorate.
+The Senate Environment and Public Works Committee reported S. 24 (S.Rept.
 110-483) and S. 150 (S.Rept.
 110-484).
-Another bill, H.Con.Res.
-347, expresses the sense of Congress that the CDC and FDA should take action to educate the public on the importance of adequate iodine intake.
+Additionally, H.Con.Res.
+347 expressed the sense of Congress that the CDC and FDA should take action to educate the public on the importance of adequate iodine intake.
 (Iodine is protective against perchlorate exposure.)
-The House Energy and Commerce Committee's Environment and Hazardous Substances Subcommittee marked up and approved H.R.
-1747 in late 2007.